cat394/link-generator/README.md

 ## Concept:

-Links are fragile.
-Therefore, it is essential to call them by unique names (route ids) rather than hard-coding them.

-However, thinking about route ids can be tedious and boring.
-How can we ensure the uniqueness of route ids while creating them efficiently?

-We utilized TypeScript's type checking with objects.
-In TypeScript, trying to define properties with the same name at the same level of an object will cause a type error.
+Links are fragile, so calling them by unique route ids is essential instead of hard-coding them.
+To ensure the uniqueness of route ids while creating them efficiently, we use TypeScript's type checking with objects.
+Defining properties with the same name at the same level of an object will cause a type error, ensuring no overlapping route ids.
+Additionally, child route ids can be made unique by prefixing them with the parent route id.

 ```ts
 const obj = {